gurumojo/dmc/README.md

 Docker Management Console
 =========================

-Development tools for managing Node.js apps via Docker Compose.
+Development tools for managing `node` services via `docker-compose`.

 TL;DR
 -----

-`npm install -g yarn && ./bin/install && ./bin/test && ./bin/up`
+`npm i -g yarn && ./bin/install && ./bin/up`

 Prerequisite
 ------------

+Before diving in, these dependencies must be installed:

 * `docker`
 * `docker-compose`
+* `jq`

 Getting Started
 ---------------

+These (one optional and) three required steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:

-* install package manager: `npm install -g yarn`
+* install package manager: `npm install --global yarn`
-* install dependencies: `./bin/install`
+* install local dependencies: `./bin/install`
-* run the tests: `./bin/test`
+* run optional tests: `./bin/test`
 * fire it up: `./bin/up`

+The example service allows for HTTP API or Redis message publishing as means to submit requests.
+This presents options for reuse of the same service code, from clients such as `curl`, browsers, and apps to containers observing queues and direct runtime administration via `redis-cli`.

 Configuration